H-stack-gif/EigenAcademy/public/articles/mock-exams/solid-state-chemistry.md

-# Solid State Chemistry Mock Exam
+# Organic Chemistry 2 Mock Exam

-This is a placeholder for the Solid State Chemistry mock exam.
+This is a placeholder for the Organic Chemistry 2 mock exam.

 Replace with your full mock exam questions and solutions.